 If you haven’t had a child car seat fitted yet, do this now.

 It’s illegal for any baby or child under the age of seven years to travel in a car without an approved child car seat.
 This includes driving home from the hospital or birth centre.
 Your newborn will need to be seated in a properly fastened, adjusted and approved rear-facing child car seat.

 Your baby when you’re 38 weeks pregnant

 A baby that arrives this week is considered to be term:

 - Your baby is about 35 cm from head to bottom and, on average, weighs about 3.2 kg.

-- Most of the lanugo – fine covering of hair on your baby's body – has fallen out.
+- Most of the lanugo – the fine covering of hair on your baby’s body – has fallen out.
 But your baby still has a fair bit of vernix – a white, creamy substance that protects your baby’s skin from the amniotic fluid.

 - Your baby’s bowel is full of meconium, which will come out in the first few poos.
 Your baby’s poos will range from black to green to yellow as baby starts to drink milk.